<

 beforeToggle: (button, element, isExpanded) => {

-console.log('Toggle will start, state:', isExpanded);
+console.log('Toggle starting, state:', isExpanded);

 }